Rajan loves cooking dishes from his native Indian cuisine. He enjoys sharing his favourite recipes with his online readers.

 - 1/2 tsp cardamom powder

-- Add the milk & water to a pot and heat till it comes to a boil, then keep aside.
+- Add the milk and water to a pot and heat until it comes to a boil, then set aside.

-- As soon as the moong dal is roasted add the sugar and cardamom powder.
-Stir till the sugar mixes.
+- As soon as the moong dal is roasted, add the sugar and cardamom powder.
+Stir until the sugar mixes.

 - Add the milk-water mixture, the saffron and soaked milk, and some sliced almonds.

-- Keep stirring and cooking the halwa till it leaves the sides of the kadahi and ghee separates out of the halwa.
+- Keep stirring and cooking the halwa till the sides of the kadahi and the ghee separates from the halwa.